-- impose conditions related to the offense, such as counseling, educational seminars, special classes, or unpaid work assignments, etc. Failure to meet the conditions will be considered an additional violation. - d) Withholding of grades, official transcript, or degree-the Disciplinary Officer may withhold the issuance of an official transcript, degree, grade, or certificate of completion from a student alleged to have violated a rule or regulation of TSTC that reasonably would allow the imposition of the penalty of such withholding.
-The Disciplinary Officer may take such action pending an investigation, disciplinary hearing, appeals hearing, and/or exhaustion of appeal rights. - e) Suspension of rights and privileges including participation in intramural, extracurricular activities, election to student office, housing or visitation privileges, and other student activities.
-Suspension will be for a specified period of time and may impose limitations to fit the particular case, including removal from office or activities.
-Suspension may include prohibition from representing the College in any special honor activities.
-This penalty does not supersede or negate the rights or responsibility of any director of such activities to take interim action as necessary. - f) Bar against readmission for a specified period of time, and/or drop from current enrollment, or drop from enrollment in one or more courses.
-This sanction will become a part of the student's permanent record and may be removed upon completion of the sanction period at the student's request. - g) Restitution reimbursement for damages to or misappropriation of College, student, or employee property.
-Restitution may be monetary or by specific duties. - b) Denial of Degree a student found guilty of scholastic dishonesty may be denied his/her degree.
-This sanction will become a part of the student's permanent record. - Failing grade, or other academic penalty other academic penalties could include reduction of grade in a test, course, or other academic work, and/or performance of additional academic work not required of other students in the course. - j) Suspension from the College for a specified period of time during such suspension, a student will not attend class or participate in College campus activities (prohibits the student from entering the College campus without prior written approval of the Associate Dean.
+- f.
+Bar against readmission for a specified period of time, and/or drop from current enrollment, or drop from enrollment in one or more courses.
+This sanction will become a part of the student's permanent record and may be removed upon completion of the sanction period at the student's request. - g.
+Restitution reimbursement for damages to or misappropriation of College, student, or employee property.
+Restitution may be monetary or by specific duties. - h.
+Denial of Degree a student found guilty of scholastic dishonesty may be denied his/her degree.
+This sanction will become a part of the student's permanent record. - i.
+Failing grade, or other academic penalty other academic penalties could include reduction of grade in a test, course, or other academic work, and/or performance of additional academic work not required of other students in the course. - j.
+Suspension from the College for a specified period of time during such suspension, a student will not attend class or participate in College campus activities which prohibits the student from entering the College campus without prior written approval of the Associate Dean.
 Suspension from the College and/ or suspension of rights and privileges are the minimum penalty that will be assessed for conviction of illegal use, possession, and/or sale of a drug, narcotic, controlled substance or alcohol on College property.
-This sanction will become a part of the student's permanent record and may be removed upon completion of the sanction period at the student's request. - k) Expulsion from the College expulsion may be permanent or for a specific period of time not less than one year.
+This sanction will become a part of the student's permanent record and may be removed upon completion of the sanction period at the student's request. - k.
+Expulsion from the College expulsion may be permanent or for a specific period of time not less than one year.
 Permanent dismissal from the College prohibits the student from entering the College campus without prior approval of the Associate Dean.
-This sanction will become a part of the student's permanent record.
+This sanction will become a part of the student's permanent record. - 1.
+Revocation of a degree, grade or certification may be imposed when the violation involves scholastic dishonesty.
+This sanction will become a part of the student's permanent record. - m.
+Blocking a student from enrollment until the student performs a specified act. - n.
+Bar from Campus after suspension or dismissal a student who has been suspended or dismissed from a state supported institution of higher education after a hearing, in accordance with procedures established by the institution, for disrupting the orderly operation of the Campus or facility of the institution, as a condition of the suspension or dismissal, may be denied access to the Campus or facility, or both, of the institution for a period of suspension and, in the case of dismissal, for a period not to exceed one year.

-- Revocation of a degree, grade or certification may be imposed when the violation involves scholastic dishonesty.
-This sanction will become a part of the student's permanent record. - m) Blocking a student from enrollment until the student performs a specified act. - n) Bar from Campus after suspension or dismissal a student who has been suspended or dismissed from a state supported institution of higher education after a hearing, in accordance with procedures established by the institution, for disrupting the orderly operation of the Campus or facility of the institution, as a condition of the suspension or dismissal, may be denied access to the Campus or facility, or both, of the institution for a period of suspension and, in the case of dismissal, for a period not to exceed one year. - o) Eviction or barred from campus housing. - p) Administrative withdrawal from a class or classes. - q) Other penalties may be imposed appropriate to the circumstance when, in the opinion of the Disciplinary Officer or Hearing Officer, the best interest of TSTC would be served.
+- o.
+Eviction or barred from campus housing. - p.
+Administrative withdrawal from a class or classes. - q.
+Other penalties may be imposed appropriate to the circumstance when, in the opinion of the Disciplinary Officer or Hearing Officer, the best interest of TSTC would be served.